 Missing a deadline is too easy and frequent not to be prepared for it.
 Is your team aware as it works through the backlog?
 A constant question in the back of every one’s mind should be: does the deadline still feel right?
 Is the scope still reasonable?
 If not let’s stop and reassess.

 A natural reaction might be to inform stakeholders that you’re not feeling confident about hitting the deadline any longer.
 That’s not enough though: you’re going to get asked “When can we get it then?”.
 If you’re not prepared for that question you’re going to commit to another date that you are going to miss.

 When the team realises the date doesn’t work well any more take the time to reassess.
 Evaluate what’s been delivered, how much the scope has grown, and all the unforeseen interrupts that have disrupted you.
 What’s a new date you honestly feel comfortable with?
 Do not focus on the stakeholders and how they might feel about it.

 I don’t know how to put it lightly but you’ve already disappointed them.
 Do not focus on disappointing them less with a new date.
 Focus on maximising your chances of hitting the new date.
 That’s going to be much more beneficial: for the stakeholders and for the team!

 Another date slipping does not only impact your organization, it impacts your team first!
 It affects their morale and their confidence.

 How do you handle scope creep and missing deadlines?
 I hope this post helped you reflect on how you and your team handle commitments.
-If you have any feedback hit me up on @fosstodon@alediaferia or @alediaferia.
+If you have any feedback hit me up on @fosstodon@alediaferia or @alediaferia, or LinkedIn.